 Visiting Research Scientist

 Jordan Litman, Ph.D., received his B.A. in psychology from Arcadia University and both his masters and doctorate in Experimental Psychology from the University of South Florida.
-His major domains of expertise are psychometrics, the development and validation of psychological tests and measures, quasi-experimental design and the use of multivariate statistical methods, such as exploratory and confirmatory factor analysis and path analysis.
+His major domains of expertise are psychometrics, the development and validation of psychological tests and measures, quasi-experimental design, and the use of multivariate statistical methods, such as exploratory and confirmatory factor analysis and path analysis.

 Jordan’s research examines the complex relationships between individual differences in the experience and expression of trait- curiosity, setting self-directed and self-regulated learning goals, and attaining varying levels of achievement in academic and workplace settings.
 He is also interested in how metacognitive judgments about the contents of memory (i.e., what an individual thinks s/he knows or doesn’t know) influence the arousal and experiential intensity of curiosity states.